layik/layik.github.io/articles/rollup.md

 <hr/>

 # Rolling up a React Component Library
-This article is an attempt at helping you bundle together your React (with JSX) component library as a single file to use in HTML files.
+This article is an attempt at helping you bundle together your React (with JSX) component library as a single file to use in HTML files using [`rollupjs`](https://rollupjs.org/guide/en/).

 ## Who should read this?
-If you are here looking to `rollup` your React component library or some other JS `library` then I hope it this will be useful or at least encouraging read.
-I learned what is in this article from efforts of trying to rollup a React component library namely: Turing Geovisualization Engine - TGVE or eAtlas for short.
+If you are here looking to [`rollup`](https://rollupjs.org/guide/en/) your React component library or some other JS `library` then I hope it this will be useful or at least encouraging read.
+I learned what is in this article from efforts of trying to rollup a React component library namely: [Turing Geovisualization Engine](https://github.com/layik/eAtlas/tree/npm) - TGVE or eAtlas for short.

 ## Do not ctrl + c this

-> First of all, remember that your project is going to be different to the TGVE and therefore, you would need to work out your requirements.
+> First of all, remember that your project is going to be different to the [TGVE](https://github.com/layik/eAtlas/tree/npm) and therefore, you would need to work out your requirements.

 This is the most important takeaway of this post and this is why I am writing this entry.
 There is no recipe to bundle your application just like X app unless your application is like X app.

 In that regard, a starter example will be useful of course but would be different.
-The fact that rollup is also "fiddly" to an extent but I found it much more straightforward than webpack, I hope becomes clear if you continue working on your `rollup.config.js` file.
+The fact that rollup is also "fiddly" to an extent but I found it much more straightforward than webpack, I hope becomes clear if you continue working on your [`rollup.config.js` file](https://rollupjs.org/guide/en/#configuration-files).

 ## What you will learn
 Here is what you can learn from this post: